apache/celix/examples/celix-examples/services_example_c/README.md

 The dynamic service provide / consumer example show how the framework copes with the dynamic behaviour of services.

-This this example the provided dynammically register more and less calc services in a thread.
+This this example the provided dynamically register more and less calc services in a thread.
 The consumer bundle uses these services in a every 5 seconds and print some info.

 Hopefully this example will give an idea how services can be safely used and tracked in a dynamic environment.